 # of diagnoses and management options

 Just as the title suggests, this is a simple count of the number of diagnoses and management options that resulted from the visit.
-Here’s an example from RevolutionEHR:
+See Example

-Why the phrasing “We’d use a system like below” rather than be more definitive?
-Because the gold standard reference document, the 1997 Documentation Guidelines for the Evaluation and Management Services (which you can find through the Help menu in RevolutionEHR), is ambiguous in this area.
-Thus, it’s important that each doctor develops a level of comfort with a system and be consistent with its application.
-The above system was used for decades by Dr. Chuck Brownlow in his medical record reviews and if it’s good enough for him, it’s worth our attention and consideration.
+Why the phrasing “We would use a system similar to the example” rather than be more definitive?
+Because the gold standard reference document, the 1997 Documentation Guidelines for the Evaluation and Management Services is ambiguous in this area.
+Thus, it is important that each doctor develops a level of comfort with a system and be consistent with its application.
+The above system was used for decades by Dr. Chuck Brownlow in his medical record reviews and if it is good enough for him, it is worth our attention and consideration.

-Here’s another example of a more complex case where the doctor is managing glaucoma, AMD, and diabetes during the same visit:
+Here is another example of a more complex case where the doctor is managing glaucoma, AMD, and diabetes during the same visit.
+See Example

-And that’s how the # of diagnoses and management options is determined.
-We’re already half way done!
-Let’s move on to a discussion of risk.
+And that is how the # of diagnoses and management options is determined.
+We are already half way done!
+Let us move on to a discussion of risk.

-Instead, the documentation guidelines provide a framework to help quantify risk (the first two columns are “official” while the last column is a list we created to provide examples of the descriptions.):
+Instead, the documentation guidelines provide a framework to help quantify risk (the first two columns are “official” while the last column is a list we created to provide examples of the descriptions).
+See Example

 Putting it all together